 But, whatever became of the Austens, whom we last mentioned in the introduction?
 Cousin Margery Austen believes that Great-great-great Grandfather Ambrose Austen, Sr.’s new home of Jeromesville, Ohio, only had three churches in the early 1800s: Lutheran, Methodist, and Disciples of Christ.
 She says that, to her knowledge, the Austens didn’t join any of those.
 Ambrose, Sr. and wife Susannah are buried in the cemetery in Jeromesville, which we believe was started by the Presbyterians.
 We don’t know where their church went, but Marge thinks that there was a building where some of the graves are today.
 While she is researching that, we are attempting to contact Austens who stayed in the Pittsburgh area.
 Memoirs of Allegheny County (1904) lists John Thaddeus Austen (1864-?), son of Charles, Jr. (1818 -?) and Anna James Austen as Baptists.
 John ran Austen Brothers Feed Store in Etna in the late 19th century.
 Incidentally, the Pearces who moved on to East-central Ohio, and specifically Edwin who ran the mill in Shreve [see “Tice Heritage”], were all Methodists, according to church records there.
 We don’t know where there descendants have gone or what they believe, but perhaps someday we’ll learn.

 Obviously, this is an on-going story.
 If you’ll allow me a moment here at the end of this article to share a philosophical thought, I promise you a general, tangible schema that you can refer to in the future as you consider the relationship between ideas of “truth” and the “real world.”
-As a teacher of Communications, I have developed a simple model based on the popular Cadbury Egg that represents the relationships among behavior, attitudes, beliefs, and core values, and I believe that it can be applied to our discussion of religion.
+As a former teacher of Communications, I have developed a simple model based on the popular Cadbury Egg that represents the relationships among behavior, attitudes, beliefs, and core values, and I believe that it can be applied to our discussion of religion.
 The thin, pliable aluminum foil covering the egg is similar to our behavior, very changeable and not necessarily in keeping with the rest of our being, and yet others tend to “label” us by our behavior because that’s all they can see.
 The narrow chocolate covering on the egg represents our attitudes, our likes and dislikes, subject to melt away under any number of suggestions.
 The third level, the sickening-sweet white layer, is our beliefs, our ideas of true and false, right and wrong.
 Prove empirically that something isn’t true and we change our beliefs, although that’s harder to do compared to changing attitudes.
 Now, as we approach the center of the egg, the yellow yolk, we have the inner-most convictions of right and wrong, of good and bad, our core values.
 I think that these are more permanent than what some refer to as “religious beliefs,” but certainly a “religious experience” may help form our core values.
 There are many factors, positive and negative, that can change or maintain a person’s religious convictions.
 There is one psychological theory that argues that these values are formed and solidified during our adolescent years through a process of physical and emotional maturing, hormones and trauma.
 They only way to change values later is to inflict new trauma, which again can be a positive or negative experience.
 The Bible says, “Train up a child in the way he should go, and when he is older her will not depart from it.”
 So much of our church and school training is geared to reaching young people before they leave adolescence.
 One of the best aspects of doing genealogical research is discovering the excellent role models found in our ancestors.
 At the beginning of this series I promised a story about some family “scoundrels” in a future article to balance this one on religion, but far and away it seems that most of our forefathers and mothers were noble, honorable, and religious people.
 So much of the goodness found in them was “forged” in the furnace of their everyday struggles, both in Britain before 1820 and in America through the present day.
 My hope is that future generations will look back and realize that theirs was a better way to live than following the secular-humanistic influences that surround us today.
 I believe that my job, then, is to make their stories available to the generations to come.

 In closing, I’m reminded of the work of Sir Francis Galton of a century ago who developed statistical methods making it possible to rank human beings in terms of physical and intellectual powers and thus compare one to another.
 With these tools he was able to support the theory that professional accomplishment had a genealogical basis.
 This certainly seems to apply to our family.
 Harvard intellect Howard Gardner in his revised introduction to Frames of Mind: The Theory of Multiple Intelligences (1993), which deals with seven human intellectual capacities such as linguistics, music, math, art, body movement, etc., claims, “I continue to think that some form of [personal] ‘spiritual intelligence’ may well exist” (xviii).
 We agree completely and close with his quote from the Austen patriarch and father of Faith, St. Augustine, who said: